 Creating a brighter future for those facing pancreatic cancer

-In our role as the national leader in the fight against pancreatic cancer, the Pancreatic Cancer Action Network announced a bold initiative in February 2011 aimed at bettering the odds for everyone affected by the disease now and in the future known as The Vision of Progress: Double Pancreatic Cancer Survival by 2020.
+As the national leader in the fight against pancreatic cancer, the Pancreatic Cancer Action Network announced a bold initiative in February 2011, a vision of progress aimed at bettering the odds for everyone affected by the disease now and in the future: Double pancreatic cancer survival by 2020.

-Scientific investigations to play pivotal role in furthering efforts to double survival
+Scientific investigations play a pivotal role in furthering efforts to double pancreatic cancer survival.

-Advocacy efforts work to intensify national focus on pancreatic cancer and increase federal research funding for the disease
+Advocacy efforts are aimed at intensifying the national focus on pancreatic cancer and increasing federal research funding for the disease.

 Patient and Liaison Services (PALS)

-Increasing pancreatic cancer clinical trial enrollment key to furthering treatment advances
+Increasing pancreatic cancer clinical trial enrollment is key to treatment advances.

-Now, more than ever, we must work together to advance scientific research, ensure that federal dollars are in place to fund the most meritorious science, support patients and their families, and build awareness nationwide.
+Now more than ever, we must work together to advance scientific research, ensure that federal dollars are in place to fund the best science, support patients and their families, and build awareness nationwide.
 Join the fight today.